 “Like many companies and organisations, BHETA was concerned as to whether the events of the last fifteen months would adversely affect membership numbers, but the opposite has been the case and levels of engagements are higher than they have ever been.”

-Richard Eddington, BHETA member and Commercial director of Eddingtons said: “As a regular paid-up member of BHETA, I found that industry engagement has been phenomenal recently with Brexit seminars, training events, and insights from the BHETA established network of service providers.
+Richard Walker, BHETA member and Commercial director of Eddingtons said: “As a regular paid-up member of BHETA, I found that industry engagement has been phenomenal recently with Brexit seminars, training events, and insights from the BHETA established network of service providers.
 I have found the customer forums equally rewarding and in particular the opportunity to listen and gain insight into the business and strategy of influential retailers like Lakeland and John Lewis.
 These events are worth the Membership fee alone”.

 David Homes of the DRH Collection said, “BHETA provide a huge amount of information, both by way of reading material as well as some of the best webinars that I have seen, covering Covid, Brexit and general business.
 This has been supplemented by great Meet the Buyer online presentations”.